vachu/prime/README.md

 </ol>

-Since there is no concept of shared library / DLL in go (as of 04-Feb-2014), the immediate future plan is to wrap such librarires into a WebSocket server so that other apps could "reuse" them at runtime.
+Since there is no concept of shared library / DLL in go (as of 04-Feb-2014), the 'primelib/v3' package is wrapped into a WebSocket server so that other apps could "reuse" them at runtime.
 In that light, the currently planned ReST WebService would also "reuse" the WebSocket-served library

 :-x-x-x-: